With all the sights and sounds of the holiday season, it’s easy to forget that not everyone experiences holiday

-- Capture attention.
-Look directly at the person with hearing loss with speaking to them so they can see your mouth and facial expressions.
-To get their attention, gently touch them on the hand, arm or shoulder.
+- Capture attention—Look directly at the person with hearing loss, speaking to them so they can see your mouth and facial expressions.
+To get their attention, gently touch them on the hand, arm, or shoulder.

-- Speak clearly.
-Be deliberate, speaking clearly.
+- Speak clearly—Be deliberate, speaking clearly.
 Be careful to project, but don’t shout.
 Avoid gum.
 Keep your hands away from your face when speaking.
-Avoid interruptions which make following a conversation more difficult.
+Avoid interruptions that make following a conversation more difficult.

 - Rephrase, don’t repeat—Instead of repeating the same words, try rephrasing.
 It’s quite possible when someone with hearing loss mentions they can’t hear you, they may be having trouble deciphering a specific word or phrase.
 Selecting different words, restating your thought, often helps.
 In addition, this approach draws less attention to the individual with hearing loss by keeping the conversation more natural.
 For those uneasy or self-conscious about hearing loss, this will be appreciated.

 - Be attentive—Keep an eye on individuals with hearing loss, bringing them back into the conversation if you notice they are being especially quiet or withdrawn.

 - Take turns—Consider taking turns speaking at the dinner table, asking everyone to go around the table and share a memory or highlight.
 Multiple conversations are very challenging to follow for someone with hearing loss.

-- Find quiet areas for conversation.
-See out the individual with hearing loss to have a one-on-one conversation away from the festivities, in quiet corner or room.
+- Find quiet areas for conversation—See out the individual with hearing loss to have a one-on-one conversation away from the festivities, in a quiet corner or room.

 - Ask how you can help—Be considerate and discrete, pulling aside the individual with hearing loss to ask if there’s anything you can do to make their visit easier.
 By demonstrating understanding and compassion, you’ll show be an example of the true meaning of the holiday spirit.